The wisdom of St. Therese of Lisieux “in a snailshell”

 Daisy and violet charm his meadow in spring.

-Concerning kingly leadership, Lao Tzu wrote:
+Concerning kingly leadership, Lao Tzu writes:

 How does the sea become the king of all streams?